PreventX 2026: Stories for Change

 We are thrilled to share the first draft program for PreventX 2026: Stories for Change.

 This program remains subject to change.
 Speakers, workshops and much more are continuing to be added.
-The next update will be in December 2025.

-With 16 parallel sessions and a plenary session to open and close each day, delegates will hear from those leading prevention work across systems and settings, in their communities, and workplaces.
+With 16 parallel sessions and a plenary session to open and close each day, delegates will hear from those leading prevention work across systems and settings, in their communities and workplaces.

 • Day one we will look at storytelling as a prevention skill we use in our work